mchalapuk/hyper-text-slider/doc/class-names.md

 Automatically moves slider to next slide.

-Slider is moved after content transition of current slide ends.
+Slider is moved to the next after time specified in [time class name](class-names.md#time-class-names).

 *@checked* - [continuously](#continuously)